chinapedia/wikipedia.abstract.en/Page/Slow_fire.md

 A SLOW FIRE is a term used in library and information science to describe paper embrittlement resulting from acid decay.
 The term is taken from the title of Terry Sanders' 1987 film _Slow Fires: On the preservation of the human record._

-Book_suffering_from_slow_fire.jpgSolutions to this problem include the use of acid-free paper stocks, reformatting brittle books by microfilming, photocopying or digitization, and a variety of deacidification techniques.
+Solutions to this problem include the use of acid-free paper stocks, reformatting brittle books by microfilming, photocopying or digitization, and a variety of deacidification techniques.

 See also